 What is your typical workday like?

-In the auxiliar program, auxilars work anywhere from 12 to 16 hours a week in the classroom, again depending on region.
+In the auxiliar program, auxilares work anywhere from 12 to 16 hours a week in the classroom, again depending on region.
 This does not mean that we are only at the school for these hours- our schedules may include breaks or planning periods.
 We work 4 days a week- either Monday-Thursday or Tuesday-Friday and our working hours depend on the type of school we are teaching at.

-In Madrid, auxiliars have 16 classroom hours a week.
+In Madrid, auxiliares have 16 classroom hours a week.
 I work Monday through Thursday usually from 8:15AM until around 2PM-3PM.
 After work I go home from lunch and a well-deserved siesta (yes, I nap everyday).
 When I’m nice and refreshed I head to some private classes, the gym and hang out with friends, not necessarily in that order.
 All of my lesson planning is done during my free periods and school and I rarely have work to do in my free time.
 Pretty.
 Damn.
 Sweet.